reasonml/reason-react/docs/installation.md

 git clone https://github.com/melange-re/melange-opam-template my-reason-react-app

 # This will initialise the opam switch and install all the dependencies (from both opam and npm)
-cd my-reason-react-app && make init
+cd my-reason-react-app && npm run init
 # We install native dependencies (melange, dune, reason and reason-react) from opam
 # while JavaScript dependencies (react, react-dom, webpack) from npm

 # In separate terminals:
-make watch # It will watch for changes in your Reason/OCaml files and compile them to JavaScript make serve # Serves the application with a local HTTP server
+npm run watch # It will watch for changes in your Reason/OCaml files and compile them to JavaScript npm run serve # Serves the application with a local HTTP server
 ```

 Read more about the template in the [opam-template README](https://github.com/melange-re/melange-opam-template).